The Commonplace

 0.12

 AI adoption in priority sectors by 2035 exceeds the indicators of non-priority industries by 13–32 p.p.
-Adoption Rate positive high difference in AI adoption between priority and non-priority industries
+Adoption Rate positive difference in AI adoption between priority and non-priority industries

 13–32 p.p. higher adoption in priority sectors (by 2035)